casparderksen/docker-oracle/README.md

 the previously built database.
 If `ORACLE_PWD` is unset, the password will not be changed.

+Type `make logs` to view and follow the container log and see when the database is ready.

 # Connecting to the database

 Connect as user `system` (service):